-- If you are traveling to an English speaking country from an English speaking country you probably don’t need any translations, unless foreign visitors are expected.
+- If you’re traveling to an English speaking country from an English speaking country then you probably don’t need any translations, unless foreign visitors are expected.
 For example, for a conference in the USA with Latin American attendees, it would be worthwhile to have material translated into Spanish.

 - If the exhibition is taking place in a non-English speaking country, you should prepare material translated into the language of the target audience.
-Needless to say, if you travel to China or Japan you must have translated material; it would be a shame to miss out on a large audience simply because they can’t understand you.
+Needless to say, if you travel to China or Japan you must have translated material.
+It would be a shame to miss out on a large audience simply because the vast majority can’t understand you.

 - It’s important to realize that not all content is relevant in all countries.
 Select only what is most relevant for your target audience.

-- Budget – considerable financial resources are required: booth design and setup, flights, hotels & accommodation, etc. True, translation is an additional cost, but it is very important on the one hand, and relatively low cost, on the other.
+- Budget – Considerable financial resources are required: booth design and setup, flights, hotels & accommodation, etc. True, translation is an additional cost, but it’s very important on the one hand, and relatively low cost, on the other.
 Cut costs elsewhere…

 - Give yourself time to organize and select the material most suitable for your audience, along with editing possibilities to suit the specific event.